-- 6. In case the company has failed to spend the two per cent of the average net profit of the last three financial years or any part thereof, the company shall provide the reasons for not spending the amount in its Board report.- Not Applicable - 7.
-CSR Committee hereby confirms that the implementation and monitoring of CSR Policy, is in compliance with CSR objectives and CSR Policy of the Company.
+6. In case the company has failed to spend the 2% (two per cent) of the average net profit of the last three financial years or any part thereof, the company shall provide the reasons for not spending the amount in its Board's report.- Not Applicable

+7. CSR Committee hereby confirms that the implementation and monitoring of CSR Policy, is in compliance with CSR objectives and CSR Policy of the Company.

-Place: New Delhi Date: 20th July, 2020 Sd/-Sudhir Avasthi Chief Executive Officer Sd/-Harmesh Mohan Sood Chairman-CSR Committee
+Place: New Delhi Date: 30.07.2021 Sd/-Sudhir Avasthi Managing Director Sd/-Harmesh Mohan Sood Chairman - CSR Committee